johnofsydney/notes/rails/rspec.md

 #### `subject` and `let`
 This is how _lazily loaded_ variables are declared in Rspec `subject` and `let` are functionally the same, but we reserve `subject` for the _thing being tested_.
+Think about what the method _does_ when naming the subject.
+Good names for the `subject` include:
+- _the name of the method itself_ eg: `subject(:transform) { described_class.new(color).transform(animal, vegetable, mineral) }`
+- `result` - if the method is supposed to return an answer; like `true` / `false` or `5`
+- `perform` - especially good if the method is supposed to start other actions that won't all be shown in the return value, like instantiating other services, which can be checked with spies.

 #### `it`
 The expectation / assertion is where we test that the method (when passed the particular arguments) delivers the expected results.